 Contrary to popular belief, intermittent fasting will not cause muscle loss.
 Your body automatically turns to fat cells for an alternative energy source.
 It only breaks down protein after extended fasting periods.
 This is why IF proposes restricted fasting.

-When you have more muscle, resting metabolic rate increases.
+When you have more muscle, your resting metabolic rate increases.
 This is a pretty significant benefit of intermittent fasting.
 Metabolic resting rate is responsible for 70 percent of your caloric burn.
 The higher it is, the more calories you’ll burn.

 How to Begin Intermittent Fasting